 She let out her breath and twisted the knob, throwing the door open.
 When no blast followed from within, she spun around the frame and threw herself into a roll.
 Coming up in a crouch on one side of the room she pivoted, sweeping the room.
 Finding it empty she let Wainwright know it was clear and surveyed the room properly.

 A few nerve-wracking minutes of sweeping the rooms, which turned out to be similarly wrecked offices, they came to a T juncture.
-Running low on time they split up, leaving Deathtrap to guard the hall and be ready to come to their aid if needed.
+Running low on time, they split up, leaving Deathtrap to guard the intersection so he could be ready to come to their aid if needed.

-“Screw you bitch, when I get” his threats where cut off as Gaige pulled the trigger.
+“Screw you bitch, when I get” his threats were cut off as Gaige pulled the trigger.